 Bed bugs (Cimex Lectularius) live by feeding on human blood as their only source of food.
 At every stage of its life from nymph to adult a bed bug needs a blood feed, resulting in red (often itchy) bumps on our skin – bed bug bites.
 Bed bugs are nocturnal parasitic insects, attracted by our body heat and the carbon dioxide in our breath.
 They will hide in cracks and crevices during the day and emerge at night to feed.
 From hostels to hotel rooms, passenger airlines, bus seats to even libraries, you may find yourselves in contact with bedbugs.

-Bedbugs are not known to spread disease, but bites can become itchy and some people have a greater sensitivity to being bitten by bed bugs, developing a rash that with continued scratching can result in a bacterial infection.
+Bedbugs are not known to spread disease, but the bites can become itchy and some people have a greater sensitivity to being bitten by bed bugs, developing a rash that with continued scratching can result in a bacterial infection.

 This article will hopefully help you identify bed bug bites and answer some of your questions about bed bug bites in the UK: